rafaeldepontes/data-gopher-algorithm/binary-tree/README.md

 ## Inorder Traversal

-And finally for the Inorder traversal, the easiest one, the root somewhere in the middle
+And finally for the Inorder traversal, the easiest one, the root is in somewhere in the middle

 ```log
 1 *2* 5 4 6